Zelotes sclateri: Conservation

 Zelotes sclateri is listed as Least Concern by the South African National Biodiversity Institute due to its wide geographic range.
 The species is protected in nine protected areas.
 It faces no significant threats.

 Taxonomy

 The species was described by Tucker in 1923 from Lesotho.
-Fitzpatrick (2007) revised the species and synonymized Zelotes vryburgensis Tucker, 1923 with this species.
+Moira FitzPatrick (2007) revised the species and synonymized Zelotes vryburgensis Tucker, 1923 with this species.
 It is known from both sexes.